tjcchen/nginx-best-practice/api-gateway/api-gateway.md

 2. Set one upstream directive for each microservice

-3. Use location and proxy_pass directive to create routes to the upstream microservice servers
+3. Use location and proxy_pass directives to create routes for the upstream microservice servers

 ## Simple Example